gdw-workshop/2018_GDW_Workshop/exercises/command-line-tutorial.md

 ```
 less Desktop.txt
 ```
-While the file is open in less, you can scroll up or down the file by using the up or down arrow keys, or move one page at a time using the space key.
+While the file is open in `less`, you can scroll up or down the file by using the up or down arrow keys, or move one page at a time using the space key.
 However, this file is small so the entire contents are shown.
 Enter `q` to quit the 'less' viewer.

 ### Step 8:  Printing custom text